War hawk: Historical group

 The term "war hawk" was coined in 1792 and was often used to ridicule politicians who favored a pro-war policy in peacetime.
 Historian Donald R. Hickey found 129 uses of the term in American newspapers before late 1811, mostly from Federalists warning against Democratic-Republican foreign policy.
 Some antiwar Democratic-Republicans used it, such as Virginia Congressman John Randolph of Roanoke.
+Randolph was one of the few congressmen who opposed a war with Britain, and perceived calls for such a conflict from war hawks as "foolhardy and driven by land hunger rather than violations of American rights."
+However, he was unsuccessful in countering the war hawks, who secured an American declaration of war against Britain in 1812, initiating the War of 1812.

 There was never any "official" roster of War Hawks; as Hickey notes, "Scholars differ over who (if anyone) ought to be classified as a War Hawk."
 However, most historians use the term to describe about one or two dozen members of the Twelfth Congress.
 The leader of this faction was Speaker of the House Henry Clay of Kentucky.
 John C. Calhoun of South Carolina was another notable War Hawk.
 Both of these men became major players in American politics for decades, despite failing to win the presidency themselves.
 Other men traditionally identified as War Hawks include Richard Mentor Johnson of Kentucky, William Lowndes of South Carolina, Langdon Cheves of South Carolina, Felix Grundy of Tennessee, and William W. Bibb of Georgia.